slhck/compress-pptx/README.md

   -l, --use-libreoffice
-                        Use LibreOffice to compress EMF files (only way to compress EMF files under Linux) (default: False)
+                        Use LibreOffice to compress EMF files (only way to compress EMF files under Linux) (default: False) --num-cpus NUM_CPUS   Number of CPUs to use (default: all available CPUs)
 ```

 ## Bash Version